 The HIKE Fund, Inc.

-The Hearing-Impaired Kids Endowment (HIKE) Fund provides hearing losses between the ages of newborn and twenty years whose parents are unable to meet this special need financially.
+The Hearing Improvement Kids Endowment Fund provides hearing devices for children with hearing losses between the ages of newborn and 20.

 How to Apply?
 Download application and refer to instructions.